hansalemaos/adbblitz/README.md

 ### TCP - Taking multiple screenshots

+## Check out the native ADB (!) version - as fast as scrcpy, but no installs:  https://github.com/hansalemaos/adbnativeblitz

 If you want to take multiple screenshots using a TCP connection, you can use AdbShotTCP

 Import the modules